Morikoi/asteroid-blaster/docs/topics/ebpf.md

 ## Learning Resources

-eBPF learning story shared by Michael Friedrich in their talk ["From Monitoring to Observability: eBPF Chaos" at Config Management Camp 2023](https://go.g
+eBPF learning story shared by Michael Friedrich in their talk ["From Monitoring to Observability: eBPF Chaos" at Config Management Camp 2023](https://go.gitlab.com/5vhjv1).

+### Newsletters

+- [eCH